The truth about ladybugs and what they eat

 How long is a ladybug’s life cycle?

-In addition, the life cycle (from egg to mature adult) of a ladybug spans only four to eight weeks.
-The females lay numerous eggs near aphid nests.
-Within about a week’s time, these eggs hatch and the ravenous larvae immediately begin feeding on aphids.
-The larvae then undergo a remarkable transformation, directed by special cells called histoblasts, and soon become adults—ready to lift their elytra, unfold their wings, and take off to conquer the world (or eat more aphids).
+The life cycle (from egg to mature adult) of a ladybug spans only four to eight weeks.
+Female ladybugs lay numerous eggs near aphid colonies.
+Within about a week, these eggs hatch, and the ravenous larvae immediately begin feeding on aphids.
+The larvae then undergo a remarkable transformation, directed by special cells called histoblasts, and soon become adults—ready to lift their elytra, unfold their wings and take off to conquer the world (or eat more aphids).

 How long do ladybugs live?